 🍴 Ingredient Notes

-- Egg - I have not tested with an egg replacement, but I think it would work!
+- Egg - I have not tested with an egg replacement.

-- Powdered Sugar - I used Lakanto powdered sugar, but any powdered sugar will work!
+- Powdered Sugar - I used a sugar-free powdered sugar to sweeten the whipped cream, but any powdered sugar will work!

 🍴Step by Step Instructions